bytebeamio/bytebeam-esp-idf-sdk/examples/cloud_logging/README.md

-# Bytebeam Setup Client Example
+# Bytebeam Cloud Logging Example
-This example will show you how to setup the client for Bytebeam IoT Platform.
+This example will show you how to log the useful information to Bytebeam IoT Platform.

 ## Hardware specification
 1. ESP32 Dev Board